londondev77/Home-Assistant-Thermostat-booster/README.md

   - When disabled, both the embedded Scheduler card and `Disable Schedules` switch are hidden.
   - If the selected thermostat already has schedules assigned and this option is disabled, the editor shows a warning recommending that Scheduler card is included to avoid confusion.

+### Multiple Thermostat Cards
+There are two additional cards that work across multiple Thermostat Boost devices:

+1. `custom:thermostat-boost-all-card` (card picker: "Thermostat Boost - multiple thermostats") - Apply an offset boost to a number of Thermostat Boost devices.
+1. `custom:thermostat-boost-cancel-all-card` (card picker: "Thermostat Boost - cancel all button") - A button to cancel all active boosts for Thermostat Boost devices, separate so you can place it wherever you want.

 ## Dependencies

 The full feature set depends on these Home Assistant add-ons/custom cards: